edg1983/GREEN-VARAN/docs/GREEN_VARAN.rst

     select variants on genes already affected by a coding variants and a prioritization function for regulatory variants
 2. SV_annotation.py
-    This tool allow annotation of SV VCF based on overlap with known regions in external bed files.
+    Allows annotation of SV VCF based on overlap with known regions in external bed files.
     Overlap threshold is configurable and the provided resources allow annotation of population AF from gnomAD and 1000G, genes overlap and GREEN-DB
 3. GREEN-DB_query.py
-    This tool assist in quering the GREEN-DB.
+    Assists in quering the GREEN-DB.
 Given a list of region IDs or a VCF annotated by GREEN-VARAN the tool generates a set of tables containing detailed information on the regions of interest

 For detailed instruction on the single tools usage please refer to the corresponding page